 With its distinctive flavor, the cheese is well suited to being eaten on its own, but it is also used in the local cuisine as a filling or topping for tortelloni, risotto and gnocchi.
 Of particular note are the gnocchi stuffed with Silter and made from cornmeal ground from spinusa, the black beaked corn of the Val Camonica.

-Slow Food has chosen to promote through a Presidium the cheese obtains exclusively with milk from grazing cows.
+Slow Food has chosen to safeguard the cheese obtains exclusively with milk from grazing cows.
 At the start of the good season the farmers bring their animals grazing to pastures surrounding winter stables.
 Then, in spring the animals are brought to the “maggenghi” (traditional huts used in May), and finally in summer in the Alpine huts, at altitudes between 1,500 and 2,500 meters above sea level.
 The Presidium was established to bring greater attention to the issues of free grazing, the percentage of grasses and flowering species on which the herds feed, animal welfare and the importance of protecting the mountain pastures and milk microbiological biodiversity.
-The Presidium represents a desire to raise the bar compared to the already-virtuous specifications of the PDO, and to recognize those farmers who are passionately committed to their challenging work.
+The Presidium represents a desire to recognize those farmers who are passionately committed to their challenging work.

 Brescian municipalities within the Val Camonica and Sebino mountain communities, Brescia province, Lombardy region